gShivam29/Built_Redis_From_Scratch/README.md

 ## 📚 Who Can Explore This?
 - **Tech Enthusiasts** — Learn how real databases work under the hood.
-- **Non-Technical** — Experience RedisLite through the simple demos below.
+- **Non-Technical** — Experience RedisLite through the simple demos given above.
 - **Students & Engineers** — See data structures like hashtables and AVL trees in real-world use.

 ---